-D. Physician Incentive Arrangements
+D. Health Care Provider Incentive Arrangements

-The Primary Contractor may operate a physician incentive plan only in accordance with Federal requirements for physician incentive plans and must provide reports to CMS or the Department upon request.
+The Primary Contractor and its BH-MCO may operate a physician incentive plan only in accordance with Federal requirements for physician incentive plans and must provide reports to CMS or the Department upon request.
 The Primary Contractor contracts must provide for compliance with the requirements set forth in §§ 422.208 and 422.210 of 42 CFR, Chapter 438.
 In applying the provisions of § 422.208 and § 422.210 of 42 CFR, references to "MA organization," "CMS," and "Medicare beneficiaries" must be read as references to the Primary Contractor "State," and "Medicaid beneficiaries," respectively.